Formulas can be made much more efficient by using worksheet functions.

 The built-in worksheet functions can be used to perform calculations, data manipulation and help to analyse data.

 A function can either be the only item in a formula or can be part of a larger formula.

 Functions - Complete List

-This Complete List of Functions provides details and examples for all 471 functions.
+This Complete List of Functions provides details and examples for all the worksheet functions.